 A large group of Eastern Chipmunks clucking, with drip from the trees.
 8am, 25 September, 2017, Shindagin Hollow near Brooktondale, New York. © Lang Elliott.

-I studied this phenomenon while I was a graduate student at the University of Maryland, my thesis being The Social Behavior and Foraging Ecology of the Eastern Chipmunk (Tamias striatus) in the Adirondack Mountains.
+I studied this phenomenon while I was a graduate student at the University of Maryland, my thesis being The Social Behavior and Foraging Ecology of the Eastern Chipmunk (Tamias striatus) in the Adirondack Mountains, published as a Smithsonian Monograph in 1978).
 In my opinion. a chipmunk need not actually see a hawk to begin clucking — it only needs to hear other chipmunks sounding of and it will follow suit.

 During my field study, I observed Broad-winged Hawks flying through understory on numerous occasions.
 In every instance, chipmunks responded with clucking, their calls erupting through the forest along the flight path of the hawk (usually there was a slight delay in response, a chipmunk perhaps not beginning to call until it was certain the hawk wasn’t coming directly for it).